XavierPim/Leet/README.md

 The problem is to determine if a given integer array contains any duplicates.
 This means we need to check if any integer appears more than once in the array.
 A simple way to think about this is to keep track of the integers we encounter as we iterate through the array and see if we've seen any of them before.

 ### Approach:
-Intuition:
-The goal of this problem is to determine if there are any duplicate elements in the given vector of integers.
-Since the presence of duplicates can significantly affect the performance of algorithms, it is crucial to check for them efficiently.

-Approach:
 1. Utilize an Unordered Set: We can use an unordered set to track elements as we iterate through the vector.
 2. Iterate Through the Vector: For each element in the vector:
 - Check if it already exists in the set.
 - If it does, return true indicating a duplicate has been found.
 - If it doesn't, insert it into the set.
 3. Return False: If the iteration completes without finding duplicates, return false

 ### Complexity:
 - **Time complexity**: O(n) This approach runs in O(n) time complexity, where n is the number of elements in the vector, as it requires a single pass through the vector and utilizes O(n) space for the set.
 - **Space complexity**: O(1) as it exits out right after first detection